Expected Student Contribution

 - Students who would prefer to work more during the school year may decide to shift some of their summer responsibility to the academic year.
 However, we do not recommended that students work more than 10-12 hours per week during the school year, and students are not allowed to work more than 20 hours per week on campus while classes are in session.
 The Office of Student Employment is a great resource to assist students in finding on-campus employment opportunities.

-- While we do not recommended borrowing unless necessary, some students may decide to borrow a loan to cover all or part of their expected student contribution and/or parent contribution.
+- While we do not recommend borrowing unless necessary, some students may decide to borrow a loan to cover all or part of their expected student contribution and/or parent contribution.

 - Parents or extended family members may decide to cover all or part of the expected student contribution so the student does not have to work or may work less during the summer or school year.